hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/633_iv_sharat_chakravarty.md

 When Swamiji returned from England for the first time, the Ramakrishna Math was located at Alambazar.
-The birthday anniversary of Bhagavan Shri Ramakrishna was being celebrated this year at the Kali-temple of Rani Râsmani at Dakshineswar.
+The birthday anniversary of Bhagavan Shri Ramakrishna was being celebrated this year at the Kali-temple of Rani Rāsmani at Dakshineswar.
 Swamiji with some of his brother- disciples reached there from the Alambazar Math at about 9 or 10 a.m.
 He was barefooted, with a yellow turban on his head.
 Crowds of people were waiting to see and hear him.
 In the temple of Mother Kali, Swamiji prostrated himself before the Mother of the Universe, and thousands of heads, following him, bent low.
-Then after prostrating himself before Râdhâkântaji he came into the room which Shri Ramakrishna used to occupy.
+Then after prostrating himself before Rādhākāntaji he came into the room which Shri Ramakrishna used to occupy.
 There was not the least breathing space in the room.

 Two European ladies who accompanied Swamiji to India attended the